PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-09 11:52:17
+Last updated: 2024-04-09 11:52:52
-Random Quote: Barney: "I was having such a good time greasing 12-year-olds."Ted: "LaserTag."Marshall: "Helpful.
-Continue." - Marshall Eriksen
+Random Quote: The end is the beginning, and the beginning is the end -